Chia-Network/bls-signatures/SPEC.md

 * input: Fq element
 * output: E or E' point

 Shallue and van de Woestijne encoding of a field element to an ec point.
-Used for Fouque-Tibouchi hashing: https://www.di.ens.fr/~fouque/pub/latincrypt12.pdf
+Used for Fouque-Tibouchi hashing: https://www.di.ens.fr/~fouque/pub/latincrypt12.pdf.
+0 maps to the point at infinity.

 #### psi
 * input: E' Point p